6 Fourth of July Hacks to Make Your Push Notifications Extra Festive

 3. Fourth of July-themed content

 You don’t have to try to sell something to get your user to engage with your app on the Fourth of July.
 As holidays go, it’s a rich subject with plenty of potential for content.
 Send them some Independence Day-themed memes or videos that are trending on your social media app.
 Does your museum date back to the days of the American Revolution?
 Does your user live in a town associated with the Founding Fathers?
-Does your cooking school have a great recipe for potato salad that’s a must-have for any Fourth of July picnic?
+Maybe your cooking school has a great recipe for potato salad that’s a must-have for any Fourth of July picnic?
 Let your user know!